centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 </TabItem>
 </Tabs>

-**BEST PRACTICES** : Select different retention periods depending on the granularity of the statistical data:
+**BEST PRACTICES**: Select different retention periods depending on the granularity of the statistical data:

-- Aggregated values per hour are used to analyze a metric over a short period of time, they take up a lot of disk space.
+- Aggregated values per hour are used to analyze a metric over a short period of time.
+They take up a lot of disk space.
 You may not need to keep these statistics for more than two or three months.

 - Beyond five or six months, you may only need to view the trend for availability or performance statistics.